Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Discussion

 \subsection{Example Application for DESI Targets}

 As this paper is motivated by the need to improve Galactic extinction estimates for cosmology applications, as an example, here we investigate the cosmology targets in the ongoing DESI survey.
-In Figure~\ref{fig:stacks-DESI}, we show the SFD versus CSFD stacks, the same as in Figure~\ref{fig:stacks-1}, now for four samples of photometric targets in DESI.
-As labeled in the plot, from left to right, these are BGS \citep{2022arXiv220808512H}, LRG \citep{2023AJ....165...58Z}, ELG \citep{2023AJ....165..126R}, and QSO \citep{2023ApJ...944..107C}, respectively.
+In Figure~\ref{fig:stacks-DESI}, we show the SFD versus CSFD stacks (at $|b|>60^{\circ}$), the same as in Figure~\ref{fig:stacks-1}, now for four samples of photometric targets in DESI.
+As labeled in the plot, from left to right, these are BGS \citep{2023AJ....165..253H}, LRG \citep{2023AJ....165...58Z}, ELG \citep{2023AJ....165..126R}, and QSO \citep{2023ApJ...944..107C}, respectively.
 These targets are selected using the DR9 of the DESI Legacy Imaging Surveys \citep{2019AJ....157..168D} prior to DESI's nominal spectroscopic observations.
 We can see that all four DESI target samples are strongly ``detected'' in SFD due to its LSS contamination.
-In the corresponding CSFD stacks shown on the lower row, the LSS imprints are largely disappeared.
+In the corresponding CSFD stacks shown on the lower row, the LSS imprints are largely removed.
 This is, again, reassuring that our CIB removal is effective.
-Similarly, there are some compact, beam-scale residuals at the centers of the images of low levels, especially for BGS, likely due to the imperfect removal of the 1-halo term CIB.
+Similarly, there are some compact, beam-scale residuals at the centers of the images of low levels, especially for BGS (13\% peak amplitude compared to the SFD stack), likely due to the imperfect removal of the one-halo term CIB.